-- Flannel: a simple and stable Container Network Interface (CNI) plug-in developed by the Kubernetes community.
-Flannel does not support standard Kubernetes network policies.
+- Flannel: a simple and stable Container Network Interface (CNI) plug-in that is developed by the Kubernetes community.
+Flannel provides a few simple features.
+However, it does not support standard Kubernetes network policies.

-- Terway: a network plug-in developed by Alibaba Cloud Container Service.
-Terway allows
+- Terway: a network plug-in that is developed by ACK.
+Terway allows you to assign elastic

-- The number of pods that can be deployed in a node depends on the number of ENIs that are attached to the node and the maximum number of secondary IP addresses provided by these ENIs.
+- The number of pods that can be deployed on a node depends on the number of ENIs that are attached to the node and the maximum number of secondary IP addresses that are provided by these ENIs.

 - If you select Terway, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod.

-The CIDR block specified by Pod CIDR Block cannot overlap with that of the VPC network or existing ACK clusters in the VPC network.
-The CIDR Block cannot be modified after it is specified.
-The Service CIDR block cannot overlap with the Pod CIDR block.
-For more information about network segmentation of ACK clusters, see Plan Kubernetes CIDR blocks under a VPC.
+The CIDR block that is specified by Pod CIDR Block cannot overlap with that of the VPC or existing ACK clusters in the VPC.
+The CIDR block cannot be modified after it is specified.
+The Service CIDR block cannot overlap with the pod CIDR block.
+For more information about subnetting for ACK clusters, see Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.

 You can select Create Basic Security Group, Create Advanced Security Group, or Select Existing Security Group.
 For more information, see Overview.

 - iptables is a kube-proxy mode.
 It uses iptables rules to conduct service discovery and load balancing.
-The performance of this mode is restricted by the size of the cluster.
-This mode is suitable for clusters that run a small number of services.
+The performance of this mode is restricted by the size of the ACK cluster.
+This mode is suitable for ACK clusters that manage a small number of Services.

 - IPVS is a high-performance kube-proxy mode.
 It uses Linux Virtual Server (LVS) to conduct service discovery and load balancing.
-This mode is suitable for clusters running a large number of services.
+This mode is suitable for ACK clusters that manage a large number of Services.
 We recommend that you use this mode in scenarios where high-performance load balancing is required.

-LabelsAttach labels to the cluster.
-Enter keys and values, and click Add.Note
+LabelsAdd labels to nodes.
+Enter a key and a value, and then click Add.Note

 - Key is required.
 Value is optional.

 - Keys are not case-sensitive.
-A key must be 1 to 64 characters in length.
-It cannot start with aliyun, http://, or https://.
+A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.